Minimal torsion curves in geometric isogeny classes: Properties of Minimal Torsion Curves

 \section{Properties of Minimal Torsion Curves}

 Let $\mathcal{E}$ be a rational $\overline{\Q}$-isogeny class of elliptic curves.
 In this section, we show that for a fixed positive integer $N$, there are finitely many minimal torsion curves in $\mathcal{E}$ for $X_1(N)$.
 In some cases, there is a unique minimal torsion curve, but this should not be expected in general (see Remark \ref{RemarkUniqueness}).
-Next, we suppose $\mathcal{E}$ is non-CM, and let $E_0\in \mathcal{E}$ be an elliptic curve with rational $j$-invariant.
-Fix $\ell$ prime.
-In Proposition \ref{PropMinTorsionCurveBound} we show that for any $k \in \Z^+$, there exists a minimal torsion curve $E\in \mathcal{E}$ for $X_1(\ell^k)$ such that the degree of the isogeny from $E$ to $E_0$ is at most $C$, where $C$ is a constant that does not depend on $k$.
-This implies Proposition \ref{IntroPropSerre}, as stated in the introduction.
+Next, we suppose $\mathcal{E}$ is non-CM,\footnote{Recall $\text{End}(E) \otimes \Q$ is an isogeny invariant, so the entire class $\mathcal{E}$ either is CM or non-CM.} and let $E_0\in \mathcal{E}$ be an elliptic curve with rational $j$-invariant.
+Fix a prime $\ell$.
+In Theorem \ref{PropMinTorsionCurveBound} we show that for any $k \in \Z^+$, there exists a minimal torsion curve $E\in \mathcal{E}$ for $X_1(\ell^k)$ such that the degree of the isogeny from $E$ to $E_0$ is at most $C$, where $C$ is a constant that does not depend on $k$.
+This implies Theorem \ref{IntroPropSerre}, as stated in the introduction.